ngsavd/integrate-control-tower-with-ipam/README.md

    - After stack creation is complete, verify that your Lambda functions are correctly deployed.
    - Check the **Lambda** service to ensure your functions are listed and properly configured.

-3. **Test Your Lambda Functions**: You can test your Lambda functions to ensure they are working as expected.
+### To update the code of existing deployment
 To update your Lambda function and create a new package file, you can follow these steps.
 This guide assumes you're working on a local development environment and have the necessary permissions to modify and deploy Lambda functions.

-### Step-by-Step Guide

 #### 1. Modify the Lambda Function Code

-1. **Locate Your Lambda Function Code**:
-   - Ensure you have the `index.py` file you want to modify.
+   1. Ensure you have the `index.py` file you want to modify(cti-intergation-lambda or ipam-pool-lambda).
 This file should be part of the Lambda function you are updating.

-2. **Update the Code**:
-   - Make your necessary code changes to `index.py` within the Lambda function’s directory.
+   2. Make your necessary code changes to `index.py` within the Lambda function’s directory.

 #### 2. Prepare the New Package